QiCai1995/NLP_Twitter_Sentiment/README.md

 To improve our products in the future, for iPad, we want to focus on improving the quality of its design, and the quality of the graphics, for a better runtime.
 For the iPhone, we definitely want to recommend improving its battery for a better battery life, and possibly updating the charging cable type for a more efficient charge.
 For overall enhancement on both products, we think it is ideal to look into the quality and speed of graphics for both devices and look into new possible battery prospects.
 We can also confidently say that giving away free products at new product promos is a good way to gain positive feedback from the public

 ## Our Next Step
-As a team, the next step we should take is to further investigate and explore more pain points on our products, we should also try to build a model around specific pain points to further extract more useful info from the public views, and also to explore other company brands focusing on their product design in order to enhance our products in the future.
+As a team, the next step we should take is to further investigate and explore more pain points on our products, we should also try to build a model around specific pain points to further extract more useful info from the public views and also explore other company brands focusing on their product design in order to enhance our products in the future.

 ### Links